carbonplan/margo-js/README.md

 ## contributions

 Credit for the model goes to the authors of the MARGO paper.
-The [Julia implementation](https://github.com/hdrake/ClimateMARGO.jl) is developed by @hdrake, @zeptodoctor, and @fonsp.
-We are coordinating and collaborating with @hdrake and @fonsp on this JS impelmentation.
+The [Julia implementation](https://github.com/hdrake/ClimateMARGO.jl) is developed by [@hdrake](https://github.com/hdrake), [@zeptodoctor](https://github.com/zeptodoctor), and [@fonsp](https://github.com/fonsp).
+We are coordinating and collaborating with them on this impelmentation.